 The Larson-Darnell home is designed to incorporate a wraparound greenhouse on its southern point.
-Cheslye hand paints all the custom boomerangs that they make.
-Eric smooths the surfaces of a batch of their standard-design boomerangs.

 Take a peek into a lifestyle that many of us have only dreamed about.

 If you've traveled much, you probably know that folks in nearly every part of the country are apt to claim, "If you don't like our weather, wait five minutes ... it'll change."
 But in late May of 1983, at least, no place we'd been had come closer to fitting that old saw than Vermont.
-Over and over, through a very pleasant day of work for a MOTHER editor/photographer team, the fickle western wind blew in surprises.
+Over and over, through a very pleasant day of work for a MOTHER EARTH NEWS editor/photographer team, the fickle western wind blew in surprises.

-From the deck of the Larson-Darnell home in the mountains outside of South Straford, we watched clouds as they filed in rank over the southwestern horizon (so low that they seemed almost within reach) . . . dumped a dismal rain . . . and then marched off to the northwest to leave the broadest blue sky imaginable.
+From the deck of the Larson-Darnell home in the mountains outside of South Strafford, we watched clouds as they filed in rank over the southwestern horizon (so low that they seemed almost within reach) . . . dumped a dismal rain . . . and then marched off to the northwest to leave the broadest blue sky imaginable.
 In the valley below, the change from overcast to sunny accentuated the contrast between the rich green of second growth pine and the brilliant white of birch bark.